MPh-py/MPh/docs/tutorial.md

 ```
 is set up to depend on that very value.
 So it will effectively change
 the next time it is rebuilt.
 This will happen automatically once we
 solve the model.
-But we may also trigger the geometry rebuild right
+But we may also trigger the geometry build right away.
-away.
 ```python
 >>> model.build()
 ```